alexhunsley/video-image-tools/frightful_thumbnails/README.md

 This tool was inspired by my use of video thumbnails for drone footage.
 But it can be used on any sequence of files as long as filenames contain number sequences, e.g. `000`, `001`.

-It would be fairly easy (but perhaps a little dangerous) to remove the requirement for filenames to contain number sequences: we just sort the files found (alphabetically perhaps), then  increment an index as we process each file.
+It would be fairly easy (but perhaps a little dangerous) to remove the requirement for filenames to contain number sequences: we would just sort the files found (alphabetically perhaps), then increment an index as we process each file.

 # How does this arcane magic work?